GIVING CHEERFULLY AND SACRIFICIALLY IS PART OF OUR WORSHIP

 Phoenixville, PA 19460

-A window will popup and at the bottom of it, it will give you the option to give with either credit/debit card or bank account.
+A window will pop up, and at the bottom of it, it will give you the option to give with either credit/debit card or bank account.
 Please note there is a savings to the church if you choose to give using a checking account.
-To make adjustments or cancel a recurring gift, please contact the church office by e-mail or by calling 484-928-0560.
+To make adjustments or cancel a recurring gift, see our tips or contact the church office by e-mail or by calling 484-928-0560.

 Below are some questions adapted from Redeemer Presbyterian Church's very helpful Stewardship Resource Page: